 Where has CWD been found?

-At this time (December 2014) CWD has been detected in wild and/or captive cervids (deer, elk, and moose) in 24 states and provinces: Alberta (Canada), Colorado, Iowa, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, New York, Oklahoma, Pennsylvania, Saskatchewan (Canada), South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
+At this time (January 2015) CWD has been detected in wild and/or captive cervids (deer, elk, and moose) in 25 states and provinces: Alberta (Canada), Colorado, Iowa, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, New York, Ohio, Oklahoma, Pennsylvania, Saskatchewan (Canada), South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.
 Click here for a map of CWD in North America.

 Does CWD Pose a Risk to People?